LittleDan9/markdown-manager/.github/instructions/frontend.instructions.md

 2. **React-Bootstrap First**
    - Use `<Button>`, `<Form>`, `<Navbar>`, etc.
+   - import and use `Bootstrap-React` components.
    - Prefer props/variants over raw classes.

 3. **Component Design**
    - Keep components small and single-responsibility.
    - Split presentational vs. container components.
+   - Ensure files are created in the correct functional domain folder.

 4. **State Management**
    - Use Context, Redux, or Zustand for shared state.